decentralizedthoughts/decentralizedthoughts.github.io/_posts/2023-06-26-dls-meets-rollback.md

    * Either make one more step forward in executing the honest protocol;
    * Or rollback the execution to its correct initial state

-The Rollback adversary models an adversary that cannot corrupt the execution, but since the execution is stateless, it can rollback the execution and feed it different interactions and inputs.
+The Rollback adversary models an adversary that cannot corrupt the execution, but since the execution is stateless, it can rollback the execution to an earlier state and feed it different interactions and inputs.
 See [Matetic et al 2017](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-matetic.pdf) for more discussion on this adversary.
-This model tries to capture the (limited) power of an adversary that can control everything inside a node except for a secure enclave (trusted execution environment) under the assumption that the secure enclave (or TEE) does not have any access to trusted storage (like a trusted monotonic counter).
+This model captures the (limited) power of an adversary that can control everything inside a node except for a secure enclave (trusted execution environment) under the assumption that the secure enclave (or TEE) does not have any access to trusted storage (like a trusted monotonic counter).

 ### The proof